miaozxm/plan/TheFirstYear/TheFirstYear.md

 1. Finish all of my courses.
 2. Familiar with my research topic.
     1. Follow the senior LiYi.
-    2. Familarize with the tools of the research.
+    2. Familiar with the tools of the research.
 And arrange the deadline of every item.
 3. Read the most advancing papers every week and exchange with my tutor and seniors.

 Up to now, I realised that the time arrange may be too strict.
 I need plan flexible enough.
 So I can make the upper limit and lower limit.